-The building and site meets and exceeds the requirements of the Equality Act 2010.
-The school is sited on a flat plot, with the majority of the learning area on the ground floor with flat access and some specialist learning environments on the first floor and a lift between floors.
+The buildings and sites meet and exceed the requirements of the Equality Act 2010.
+The schools are sited on a flat plot, with the majority of the learning area on the ground floor with flat access and some specialist learning environments on the first floor and two lifts between floors on each site.
 Internal doors can accommodate wheelchairs with exceptionally wide corridors to enable free movement of wheelchair users.
 The student corridors are also fitted with handrails to support those at the early stages of walking or with mobility needs.
-There are disabled toilets sited throughout the building.
+There are disabled toilets sited throughout the buildings.
 There is ceiling track hoisting in many toilet areas, the Learning Support Base, Interactive Learning Studio and in the pool.
-In addition every other teaching area is provided with a mobile hoist.
-There is an extensive system of swipes that restrict access to rooms and corridors and ensure the safety of our young people.
+In addition, every other teaching area is provided with a mobile hoist.
+There is an extensive system of swipes that moderate access to rooms and corridors and ensure the safety of our young people.